akomarla/forecast_npi_costs/README.md

 ## Testing

 The testing capability helps ensure that the forecasting code is working as it should by comparing the results with those computed by hand.
-The default parameter values are pertaining to the Pegatron ODM in this example but the logic neatly follows for other ODMs such as PTI Taiwain.
+The default parameter values are pertaining to the Pegatron ODM in this example but the logic neatly follows for other ODMs such as PTI Taiwan.
 Refer to the ```test.py``` and ```config.py``` to follow along.
 The following parameters are in addition to the forecasting parameters outlined above.

 | Data Type | Parameter |             Short Description                | Default Value |
 | :--- | :--- | :-------------------------------------- | :--- |